kevmadill/KevinMadill/pages/about.md

 permalink: /about/
 ---

-This exhibition was made possible by recovering and scanning old photographic slides.
+*Vancouver Modern: on the limits of portraiture* was made possible by recovering and scanning old photographic slides.
 Little remains of the pictures exhibited here except where an institution or collector holds a final print.

 For their help in the online exhibition process, I would like to thank Eka, Dave, and Robert.